dtr-kalfer/burauenbiblio/README.md

 ![Homepage](./readme_assets/actual_use_case.webp "BurauenBiblio Homepage")

+This project is part of my ongoing personal initiative to modernize the OpenBiblio codebase.

+The development focuses on:

+- Fixing critical bugs

+- Enhancing the user interface

-This upgrade is part of my ongoing personal initiative to modernize the **OpenBiblio** codebase.
-The development focuses on addressing critical bugs, enhancing the user interface, and introducing new features aimed at improving usability and performance.
-The project now includes full support for **PHP 8.0**, with preparations underway for compatibility with **PHP 8.1** and beyond.
+- Introducing new features to improve usability and performance

+The system now offers full support for **PHP 8.0**, with work in progress toward compatibility with **PHP 8.1** and beyond.

-In addition, newer improvements are being built using **HTMX** and other modern frontend technologies, allowing for a more dynamic and responsive user experience without the complexity of a full JavaScript framework.
-This effort reflects a commitment to bringing OpenBiblio closer to current web standards while preserving its simplicity and accessibility for small libraries and schools.
+Recent updates also incorporate **HTMX** and other modern frontend tools, delivering a more dynamic and responsive user experience—without the overhead of a full JavaScript framework.
+This approach keeps the system lightweight, accessible, and well-suited for **small libraries and schools** while aligning with current **web standards**.

-This project is an ongoing modernization effort based on the original **OpenBiblio** system.
-It aims to improve performance, ensure compatibility with modern PHP versions, and enhance the overall user experience.
+This modernization effort is built on the original **OpenBiblio** system, tailored to the needs of **libraries in the Philippines**, with a focus on performance, compatibility, and ease of use.

-Contributions and testing feedback are genuinely welcome and appreciated—as they help sustain and grow this project further.
+If you find this project valuable, you can support its development so it can continue to grow and serve libraries effectively.

 ## 📦 Installation